Step 1 - What is the wavelength of your source?

 Step 4 - What detection area and geometry do you require?

-For light sources remote from the pmt, such as a star, you can choose from the full range of window geometries.
-When the light source is directly coupled to the pmt, as in the case of a scintillation crystal, a flat window is best.
+For light sources remote from the PMT, such as a star, you can choose from the full range of window geometries.
+When the light source is directly coupled to the PMT, as in the case of a scintillation crystal, a flat window is best.

 The range of window geometries is shown below.
 Further information is available in our photomultiplier brochure.